zylo117/mprpc/README.rst

 While this repo has adapt to the newest msgpack with a few of extra features, it's a little bit faster than the original mprpc.

+Personal perspective: zerorpc was my personal favorite before this repo.
+Though zerorpc use zeromq as middleware, which provides a more stable communication for rpc and even better, auto load balancing, it brings a lots of overhead along with it.

+Besides, this repo is cython optimized, yet zerorpc is not.
+So this benchmark it's not entirely fair.

+While using mprpc, you should pay attention to the load balancing and job distribution, which might be the real bottleneck someday.

 Results
 ^^^^^^^